privacysandbox/draft-ietf-bidding-and-auction-services/draft-ietf-bidding-and-auction-services.md

 1. If `response["buyerAndSellerReportingId"]` exists and is a string set `processed response["buyer and seller reporting id"]` to `response["buyerAndSellerReportingId"]`.
+1. If `response["paggResponse"]` exists and is an array:
+    1. For each `per origin response` in `response["paggResponse"]`:
+       1. If `per origin response` is not a map, continue with the next iteration.
+       1. If `per origin response["reportingOrigin"]` does not exist or is not a string, continue with the next iteration.
+       1. Let `reporting origin` be `per origin response["reportingOrigin"]` parsed as an [ORIGIN], continue with the next iteration if there is an error.
+       1. If `per origin response["igContributions"]` does not exist or is not an array, continue with the next iteration.
+       1. Let `names` be an empty array.
+       1. If `request context`'s `included_groups` contains `owner` as a key, set `names` to its value.
+       1. For each `ig contribution` in `per origin response["igContributions"]`:
+           1. If `ig contribution` is not a map, continue with the next iteration.
+           1. Let `coordinator` be null.
+           1. If `ig contribution["coordinator"]` exists and is a string, set `coordinator` to `per origin response["reportingOrigin"]` parsed as an [ORIGIN], continue with the next iteration if there is an error.
+           1. Otherwise if `ig contribution["igIndex"]` exists and is an integer:
+               1. If `ig contribution["igIndex"] < 0` or is greater than or equal to the length of `names`, continue with the next iteration.
+               1.
 1. Return `processed response`.

 #### Parsing reporting URLs {#response-parsing-reporting}